Raedin24/School/DCIT 318 Programming II/Session 2.md

 		public string Name { get; set; }
 		// Can also be simply written as public string Name;
+		// read-only
+		public string Name { get; }
+		// write-only
+		public string Name { set; }
 	}
 }
 ```
-Properties are similar to Fields in their creation.
+**Properties** are similar to **Fields** in their creation.
 The difference b/n the two is that, since fields use *private* or *protected*, they do not have a default `get` or `set` accessor.
 Once *public* is used, there is a default getter and setter, allowing it to be a property.
 Note that in the field, there had to be other methods created to access the field and set it to a value